Best Restaurants in Budva 2026: Seafood, Old Town & Local Grills

 Book an experience

 Budva’s restaurant scene concentrates around the old town peninsula and the Slovenska Beach promenade.
 Seafood restaurants, grill houses, and pizza spots dominate.
 Quality varies significantly between old town tourist traps and the better konobas slightly off the main flow.
-All prices in euros (€).
+All prices in euros (€) and approximate as of 2026.

 Best for seafood